cncf/kubernetes-community-days/content/organizing-manage-speakers.md

 ## Judging proposals

 * To minimize bias, create a reasonable proposal rating system
-* Set a point scale for each of the proposal points (e.g. originality, big idea, new speaker, high quality speaker) and award each proposal points on the scale then aggregate points for scores
+* Set a point scale for each of the proposal points (e.g. originality, big idea, new speaker, high-quality speaker) and award each proposal points on the scale then aggregate points for scores
 * Publish the proposal rating systems and be transparent about it
 * Publish the names of the programming committee
 * Be prepared to explain any programming decisions